Singapore Travel Guide

 - Taxi (City Cab) - (65) 6552 2222

 Cars are the most costly mode of transportation in Singapore.
-A brand new basic Japanese car can easily cost S$60,000 and above, while luxury cars ranges from S$100,000 onwards.
-For comparisons, a Honda City is about S$60,000 while a Porsche 911 Turbo costs a staggering S$600,000!
+A brand new basic Japanese car can easily cost S$100,000 and above, while luxury cars ranges from S$150,000 onwards.
+For comparisons, the cheapest Toyota Corolla costs about S$100,000 while a Porsche 911 Turbo costs near a staggering S$1,000,000!

 To register a new vehicle, you must bid for a COE – a certificate of entitlement to own a vehicle in the appropriate vehicle category.
 Currently, the COE bidding exercise is conducted twice a month.
 You may bid for a COE via the ATMs, phone banking and internet banking facilities of the participating banks.
 Or, you can also ask your new car dealer to bid for a COE on your behalf.